Storm Thorgerson: Career

 In 1968, along with Aubrey Powell, he founded the graphic art group Hipgnosis, and between them they designed many famous single and album covers, with Peter Christopherson joining them for their later commissions.
 In 1983, following the dissolution of Hipgnosis, Thorgerson and Powell formed Greenback Films, producing music videos.

-In the early nineties, Thorgerson inaugurated StormStudios along with Peter Curzon—a loose group of freelancers.
+In the early nineties, Thorgerson inaugurated Storm Studios along with Peter Curzon—a loose group of freelancers.
 The line up included Rupert Truman (photographer), Finlay Cowan (designer and illustrator), Daniel Abbott (designer and artist), Lee Baker (creative retoucher and designer), and Jerry Sweet (designer) along with Thorgerson's personal assistants, Laura Truman (prints), and Charlotte Barnes.

 Perhaps Thorgerson's most famous designs are those for Pink Floyd.
 His design for The Dark Side of the Moon has been called one of the greatest album covers of all time.
 Designed by Thorgerson and Hipgnosis, the artwork for the cover itself was drawn by George Hardie, a designer at NTA Studios.
 Many of Thorgerson's designs are notable for their surreal elements.
 He often places objects out of their traditional contexts, especially with vast spaces around them, to give them an awkward appearance while highlighting their beauty.
 To quote Thorgerson, "I like photography because it is a reality medium, unlike drawing which is unreal.
 I like to mess with reality ... to bend reality.
 Some of my works beg the question[sic] of is it real or not?"

 Over the years, Thorgerson and his team designed and released several books about their work.
 The first, published in 1989, was titled Classic Album Covers of 60s.
 The Gathering Storm – A Quartet in Several Parts was the final book Thorgerson worked on with his team and it was completed just before his death in April 2013.
 The book was released in September 2013 and includes album covers artwork, photographs, and anecdotes, spanning five decades from his early work with Hipgnosis through to StormStudios.

 In 2013, Prog Magazine renamed its Grand Design Award after Thorgerson.
 It is now known as the Storm Thorgerson Grand Design Award and will be given to the designer of the year's best-packaged product.
 Thorgerson had won the 2012 award for his continued work with Pink Floyd.

-In 2015 a film documentary, Taken By Storm, was released on DVD and web streaming.